 In an attempt to rein in Gazley, the parole board imposed two new conditions to his supervision order: he is forbidden from owning or possessing a computer or any other device that permits him access to the Internet, including a cellphone, unless approved by his parole supervisor and, he is not permitted to access the Internet without the direct supervision of an approved adult.

-There are now 12 conditions on Gazley’s long terms supervision order, up from seven when he was first freed in 2015.
+There are now 12 conditions on Gazley’s long term supervision order, up from seven when he was first freed in 2015.

 A host of troubling information about his recent activities is documented in the latest parole record: